gravity-ui/uikit/src/components/Select/README.md

 import {Select} from '@gravity-ui/uikit';
 ```

-Select represents a control that provides a menu of options.
+`Select` represents a control that provides a menu of options.

-## Pin

-The `pin` property allows you to control the shape of the right and left edges and is usually used for combining multiple controls in a single unit.
-The value of the `pin` property consists of left and edge style names divided by a dash, e.g. `"round-brick"`.
-The edge styles are: `round` (default), `circle`, `brick` and `clear`.

 ## Selecting multiple options